wagtail/wagtail-newsletter/docs/customization.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You might want to have content that is only included in the web or email
 version of a page.
-This can be accomplished by creating conditional Streamfield
+This can be accomplished by creating conditional
-blocks that only render their content in the right context.
+``StreamField`` blocks that only render their content in the right context.

 First let's set a flag in the rendering context so we can use it later to
 distinguish between newsletter and web rendering.